Real-Serious-Games/Factory/README.md

 		...
 	}

+The system automatically sorts *singleton definitions* by dependency prior to instantiation.
+This ensures that for any give singleton being instantiated, other singletons it depends on will already have been instantiated.

+Tweaking the startup order of objects in your application can be a painful experience, but automatic ordering of dependencies makes it so much easier!

-Circular references between singletons are illegal for obvious reasons, you will get a nasty exception thrown if you try to do that.
+Circular references between singletons are illegal for obvious reasons, a nasty exception will be thrown at you if you try to do that.

 ## Singleton Startup/Shutdown